-What Is Langerhans Cell Histiocytosis?
+Langerhans Cell Histiocytosis

-In a healthy person, these cells help defend against infection.
-But in histiocytosis, the cells multiply so quickly that they build up and can damage the body instead of protect it.
+In Langerhans cell histiocytosis, certain white blood cells (Langerhans cells) grow out of control.
+In a healthy person, Langerhans (LANG-er-hanz) cells help fight infection.
+But in histiocytosis (HIS-tee-oh-sy-TOE-sis), the cells grow so quickly that they build up.
+This can damage the body instead of protecting it.

 - Diffuse reticuloendotheliosis